gpjkumar/gformz/Readme.txt

 This adds the regression to make sure the stability of the suite.

-However, there is a little caveat for this design since it consumes more time.
-But considering the stability and the independency, this may not be a big problem.
-However, when the test cases increases to more than a 100, I prefer within the framework removing the independency of the test cases and keeping the independency of the suite alone.

 This framework is very modular and needs only very little changes as you move forward.

 Challenges:

-This framework is tested only with Chrome Browser.
-However, since the website itself has more images, and javascript driven, it has more click() functionality than any other standard websites and when it comes to click, its mostly pixel based in chrome browser.
-So, I have my own challenges for each click to work properly on the Chrome.
-The easiest workaround will be by using Firefox and I do not have a machine with Firefox..

-So, the requested test cases for the page is still under work and once I get the right locator,it is very easy to create test cases and add on to the suite.

-Hence, the test case test_04_hover_More_Button(SignedPageTests) may fail in chrome, even though the logic is correct.It is so far not tested with any other browser.

  How to Execute ?